paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-021-north-american-free-trade.md

 (32) **Total cost** — The term “total cost” means all product costs, period costs, and other costs incurred in the territory of one or more of the NAFTA countries.

-(33) **Transaction value** — Except as provided in subsection (c)(1) or (c)(2)(A) of this section, the term “transaction value” means the price actually paid or payable for a good or material with respect to a transaction of the producer of the good, adjusted in accordance with the principles of paragraphs 1, 3, and 4 of Article 8 of the Customs Valuation Code and determined without regard to whether the good or material is sold for export.
+(33) **Transaction value** — Except as provided in subsection (c)(1) or (c)(2)(A), the term “transaction value” means the price actually paid or payable for a good or material with respect to a transaction of the producer of the good, adjusted in accordance with the principles of paragraphs 1, 3, and 4 of Article 8 of the Customs Valuation Code and determined without regard to whether the good or material is sold for export.

 (34) **Underbody** — The term “underbody” means the floor pan of a motor vehicle.